zenodotus280/apl/docs/advanced/making plugins.md

   - `cfg`: The full Quartz [[configuration]]
   - `allSlugs`: a list of all the valid content slugs (see [[paths]] for more information on what a `ServerSlug` is)
 - `StaticResources` is defined in `quartz/resources.tsx`.
 It consists of
-  - `css`: a list of URLs for stylesheets that should be loaded
+  - `css`: a list of CSS style definitions that should be loaded.
+A CSS style is described with the `CSSResource` type which is also defined in `quartz/resources.tsx`.
+It accepts either a source URL or the inline content of the stylesheet.
   - `js`: a list of scripts that should be loaded.
 A script is described with the `JSResource` type which is also defined in `quartz/resources.tsx`.
 It allows you to define a load time (either before or after the DOM has been loaded), whether it should be a module, and either the source URL or the inline content of the script.

 ## Transformers